Fakay07/FRAUDULENT-TRANSACTION-DETECTION/README.md

 - ✅ Best Model: Tuned XGBoost
 - ✅ SHAP used for explainability
-- ✅ Model saved as `.model` and usable via `joblib.load()`
+- ✅ Model saved as `.model` and usable via `joblib.load()` 🔎 Explainability with SHAP
+To ensure transparency and interpretability in our fraud detection model, we used SHAP (SHapley Additive exPlanations):

+📊 Global Importance: A SHAP summary bar plot reveals which features most influence fraud predictions across the entire dataset.

+🔍 Local Attribution (next): SHAP allows drilling into individual predictions to explain why a transaction was flagged as fraud.

+✅ This step enhances stakeholder trust and aligns with responsible AI practices.